IIIT-Sricity-FSD-2024-2028/22_TrailBlazers/README.md

 ## Attendee
 - RSVP to an event
 - Check in at the event venue
-- Engage with like minded individuals
+- Participate in the Engagement Activities(polls, Q&A)
 - Provide feedback during or after the event

 ---

-## On-site Event Coordinator / Supervisor
+## On-site Event Coordinator
 - Verify attendee check-in
 - Manage entry, exit, and crowd flow
 - Coordinate session transitions